lmc-eu/spirit-design-system/packages/web-react/README.md

 ![Deprecations in the Browser's console](https://github.com/lmc-eu/spirit-design-system/blob/main/static/deprecations-browser-console.png?raw=true)

-👉 [See a DEPRECATIONS file][all-deprecations] for a list of all deprecations.
+👉 [See the DEPRECATIONS file][all-deprecations] for the list of all deprecations.

 ### Warnings in environments